Constructing Interpretable Features from Compositional Neuron Groups: Comparison of Interpretability Results Across Four K Values

 \subsection{SNMF Dataset}

 To construct the \texttt{SNMF} training data we randomly sampled 20 concepts from Neuronpedia \cite{neuronpedia}.
-For each concepts we prompted GPT-4o-mini \cite{openai2024gpt4ocard} to generate 10 unique sentences exemplifying the concept.
-Overall, the resulting dataset contains 200 sentences exemplifying 20 labeled concepts and additional non-labeled concepts.
+For each concept we prompted GPT-4o-mini \cite{openai2024gpt4ocard} to generate 10 unique sentences exemplifying the concept.
+The resulting dataset contains 200 sentences exemplifying 20 labeled concepts and additional non-labeled concepts.
 For the prompt used to generate the dataset refer to \S\ref{apx:prompt_dataset_generation}.